-If the material is damaged by water, stains, or oil, you need to prime first to seal the stains so they don’t bleed through the finish paint.
-Oil-based primers do a better job at this than water-based primers.
+If the material is damaged by water, stains, or oil, you need to prime first to seal the stains so they don’t bleed through the finish.

-Oil-based primers have a harder texture when dry.
-The hard texture is gotten from chemicals and binders in the primer coating.
-As a result of the hard texture, sanding is more difficult.
-It’s also less likely to be able to shape the primer coating once it has dried.
+Oil-based primers have a harder coating when dry.
+The hard texture is gotten from chemicals and binders in the coating.
+Because of the hard texture, sanding is more difficult.
+It’s also less likely to be able to shape its coating once it has dried.

-Water-based primers have a flexible texture.
-The primer coating is not as hard given the absence of chemicals in the primer.
-As such, it’s easier to sand, distress, or shape the primer coating before putting paint over it.
+On the other hand, water-based primers have a flexible texture.
+Its coating is not as hard given the absence of chemicals in the formula.
+As such, it’s easier to sand, distress, or shape it.

 Use on Wood

-For wood, oil-based primer is better especially if it’s porous wood.
-Oil-based primers are better at sealing wood grain and preventing paint from being sucked into the wood.
+For wood, an oil-based primer is better especially if it’s porous wood.
+The Oil-based primer is better at sealing the wood grain and preventing over-absorption of the paint.

 |Water-based primer||Oil-based primer|